Butternut Squash Farro Casserole

 What is Farro?

-You’ve probably hear of farro, or if you’re like me, maybe you are new to it.
-It has been around for centuries, I’m just a little to the farro party.
+You’ve probably heard of farro, or if you’re like me, maybe you are new to it.
+It has been around for centuries, I’m just a little late to the farro party.
+Like our Wilted Spinach, Roasted Broccoli with Cheese and Lemon, and Balsamic-Garlic Roasted Brussels Sprouts, we make this healthy side dish for many holiday dinners.

 Farro is made from a variety of wheat grains.
 It is similar in texture to barley but it stays firm and chewy long after being cooked.
 It is ideal for salads, soups, and as we show you here, a healthy casserole.